Shuyuan-Wang/Web-scraping/README.md

 ### Translate from Chinese to English

-Using googletrans package, the information of art school is translated to English.
+Using `googletrans` package, the information of art school was translated to English.

+## Artand

+Using `selenium` realized the log in and automatic "load more" process to get HTML of the website.